 11. Repeat all these for 45 days

-Therefore, to soliditate your early morning routine, you have to do it for the next 45 days—the first 21 days to adopt that habit and the next 24 days to adopt that 21 days’ routine.
+Therefore, to solid-state your early morning routine, you have to do it for the next 45 days—the first 21 days to adopt that habit and the next 24 days to adopt that 21 days routine.

-Apart from this, I believe you might want to read more self-help articles, then you can try to below articles me and my brother have put here.
+Apart from this, I believe you might want to read more self-help articles, then you can try to articles that my brother has put here.

 - True definition of success in life & how to achieve it in simple steps